 Long Way to Go for a Constitutional Convention

-AUSTIN, Texas (CN) — The Texas Legislature has shown little interest in approving an Austin Democrat’s joint resolution calling for a national Article V constitutional convention to write an amendment on campaign finance reform.
+AUSTIN, Texas (CN) — The Texas Legislature has been slow to consider a joint resolution calling for a national Article V constitutional convention to write an amendment on campaign finance reform.

 House Joint Resolution 120, by state Rep. Gina Hinojosa, D-Austin, calls for a convention to propose “an amendment to the federal constitution that will permanently protect free and fair elections in America.”
 It would assign representatives from each congressional district in Texas as delegates to the convention.
+Rep. Jason Villalba, R-Dallas, and Rep. Joseph Moody, D-El Paso, are joint authors of the bill.

 Article V of the U.S. Constitution grants Congress the power to amend the Constitution by two-thirds vote.
 It also gives the states the power to call for a convention to amend the Constitution if two-thirds of the states can muster support for the measure.